kemitchell/ODbL-1.0/ODbL-1.0.unwrapped.md

 c.
 Use of a Derivative Database internally within an organisation is not to the public and therefore does not fall under the requirements of Section 4.4.

-4.6 __Access to Derivative Databases__.
+### 4.6 Access to Derivative Databases.

 If You Publicly Use a Derivative Database or a Produced Work from a Derivative Database, You must also offer to recipients of the Derivative Database or Produced Work a copy in a machine readable form of:

 a.
 The entire Derivative Database; or